wcchin/colouringmap/README.md

 - 'standard_deviation' # must provide a number of cut, if len(alist)%2==0, then the mean of all values will also be included
 - 'natural_break' # must provide a number of cut
 - 'head_tail_break' # must provide a number of cut, i have simplified it so it is not that natural as it is in the paper

+### updated
+2016-06-10: added colouring_list, to take a list as input and return the 3 lists: levels, colours, and colour_tuples.

 -----------